tfrce/call-congress/docs/running_with_fabric.md

 First install fabric to your local system, not your virtualenv (`sudo pip install fabric`)

-To generate your virtual environment, you can run either create a default environment manually with
+To generate your virtual environment, you should run the following:

     $ fab create_env